MicrosoftDocs/win32/desktop-src/SysInfo/ntsetsysteminformation.md

 ### SystemInformationClass

-One of the values enumerated in SYSTEM_INFORMATION_CLASS, which indicate the kind of system information to be retrieved.
+One of the values enumerated in SYSTEM_INFORMATION_CLASS, which indicate the kind of system information to be set.
 For information about this enumeration, see [NtQuerySystemInformation](/windows/win32/api/winternl/nf-winternl-ntquerysysteminformation). **NtSetSystemInformation** only supports a subset of the information classes listed.

 ### SystemInformation